 Part 4 in the continuing series on using WordPress for blogging: a platform-building, book-selling tool.

 Last week we talked about WordPress themes.
 Today, the subject is widgets.
 If a theme is analogous to a cover or skin for a cell phone, then a widget corresponds to an app.
-Just as our smartphones don’t need apps, our websites and blogs don’t need widgets, but for both they increase functionality and usability.
+Just as our smartphones don’t need apps, our websites and blogs don’t need widgets, but for both, they increase functionality and usability.

 On the main blog page of this website, the widgets appear on the right side of the page.
 There are presently six widgets:

-Text: In a text box you can put any text (or html code, such as a link).
+Text: In a text box you can put any text (or HtmL code, such as a link).
 I use this text box for a mini “about me” section.

 Subscribe: Many people, myself included, like to receive an email each time a post is added.
 This is an essential element for every blog.

-RSS Feed: Other people use a blog reader, which requires a RSS feed.
+RSS Feed: Other people use a blog reader, which requires an RSS feed.
 After email, it’s the second most common way people read blogs.
-If you don’t have one, you will lose audience.
+If you don’t have one, you will lose the audience.
 (You don’t need to understand how RSS works, just add the widget and WordPress does the rest.)